thinkadoo/Releases/Readme.md

-## Data to XML or HTML Generator
+## Data to HTML Generator
-This is a simple utility for generating XML or HTML files for each record in a DB Table (MySQL).
+This is a simple utility for generating HTML files for each record in a DB Table (MySQL).

 ---